anboo44/go-to-school/README.md

 - Test:
   + Using postman, view all services: http://localhost:8761 (may be take time, please refresh page)
-  + You need login at first, authentication info at [here](/auth-service/src/main/java/com/uet/gts/auth/initData/DataFactory.java)
+  + You need login at first, authentication info: use grant_type: password and username,password,client_id,client_secret at [here](/auth-service/src/main/java/com/uet/gts/auth/initData/DataFactory.java)
   + You can use postman collection for import to Postman app, at [here](/document/postman)
   + Enjoy result ^^